zeugri/taranisSoundGen/README.md

 ...
 ```

-field separator is \t (tab).
+Field separator is \t (tab).
+The file name doesn't need to contain the .wav extension as it is appended automatically by the script.

-I provide a sample sounds_file.txt initially taken from the ['taranis siri sound pack' by dale3h](https://github.com/dale3h/taranis-siri-sound-pack).
+I provide here a sample sounds_file.txt initially taken from the ['taranis siri sound pack' by dale3h](https://github.com/dale3h/taranis-siri-sound-pack).

 You are totally free to create your own or to improve the provided one.

-the taranisSoundGen.sh script iterates trough the list in sounds_list.txt and creates the .wav files accordingly, saves them in the correct directory structure in order to make them ready to use on your Taranis remote.
+the opentxSoundGen.sh script iterates trough the list in sounds_list.txt and creates the .wav files accordingly, saves them in the correct directory structure in order to make them ready to use on your Taranis remote.

-## Usage
+### Usage of the opentxSoundGen.sh script

 Create an empty directory.

-Put the ```taranisSoundGen.sh``` script and ```sounds_list.txt``` in this directory.
+Put the ```opentxSoundGen.sh``` script and ```sounds_list.txt``` in this directory.

 Make sure that the ```say```system utility is available on your system.

-Edit the script in order to change the ```lang``` and ```voice``` variable in order to match your system and needs.

-It is setup by default to run on my macOS and create sound files in english using the 'Samantha' voice (lang=en, voice=Samantha).

-Please see at the bottom of this README file the list of voices/languages supported by say in macOS.

 Run the script :

 ```
-$ chmod +x taranisSoundGen.sh
+$ chmod +x opentxSoundGen.sh
-$ ./taranisSoundGen.sh
+$ ./opentxSoundGen.sh sounds_list.txt
 ```

+optionally you can specify ```lang``` and ```voice``` parameters to the script in order to match your system and needs.

+By default, the script will use lang=en and voice=Samantha.

+Please see at the bottom of this README file the list of voices/languages supported by say in macOS.

 NB : the quality of the audio file produced can be tweaked in the script by changing the ```--data-format=LEI16@32000```. (which reads as Little Endian, Integer 16 bit @ 32000 Hz).